LiskArchive/lips/proposals/lip-introduce_the_auth_module.md

 ## Abstract

-The auth module is responsible for handling and verifying nonces and for transaction signature validation, including transactions from multisignature accounts.
-In this LIP, we specify the properties of the auth module, along with their serialization and default values.
+The Auth module is responsible for handling and verifying nonces and for transaction signature validation, including transactions from multisignature accounts.
+In this LIP, we specify the properties of the Auth module, along with their serialization and default values.
 Furthermore, we specify the state transitions logic defined within this module, i.e. the commands, the protocol logic injected during the block lifecycle, and the functions that can be called from other modules or off-chain services.

 ## Copyright